 Prioritize Fast Claims Processing Over Saving $15 Monthly

 January 2024's winter storm closed Michigan businesses statewide, revealing which carriers deployed adjusters within days versus weeks.
-Waiting three weeks for business interruption approval while losing daily revenue costs more than monthly premium savings.
+Waiting three weeks for business interruption approval while losing daily revenue costs more than the monthly premium savings.
 Ask carriers how many Michigan-based adjusters they maintain and their typical resolution timeframe.
 Local presence determines whether you're paid quickly when storms close operations.

 - 5

-Cut Premium Costs Across Your Multiple Policies
+Cut Premiums Across Your Multiple Policies

 - 6